N-Nieto/Inner_Speech_Dataset/README.md

 For creating an environment with all the necessary libraries for running all the scripts executed.

-conda env install -inner_speech -enviroment.ylm
+conda env create -f inner_speech_environment.yml

 Using the "Inner_speech_processing.py" script, you can easily make your own processing, changing the top variables.